AdrianHorvath8/twotter/README.md

 # Twotter

 I created a website that mimics the Twitter application.
-Please keep in mind that I am a backend developer, so the site does not look professionalwebsite looks like looks.
+Please keep in mind that I am a backend developer, so the site does not look good.

 ## Getting Started